afomera/devise-bootstrapped/README.md

-# Devise Bootstrapped
+# Devise BootstrapForm

 This gem tries to give you a nicer place to start with your views for your Devise model when you're using Bootstrap 3.

-You can find usage information below, but the gist of it is you'll run `rails g devise:views:bootstrapped` instead of the normal devise:views.
+You can find usage information below, but the gist of it is you'll run `rails g devise:views:bootstrap-form` instead of the normal devise:views.

 If you want to switch back to what Devise gives you no problem!
 Just remove the devise views folder and run the normal Devise generator command.